mouad-halli/Asp-Dotnet-Api/README.md

-# AspDotnetApi
+# AspDotnetCoreApi

 ## Overview

-`AspDotnetApi` is a project designed to explore and learn about ASP.NET Core.
+`AspDotnetCoreApi` is a project designed to explore and learn about ASP.NET Core.
 This API project provides user authentication functionalities using cookie and JWT, local username/password and Microsoft accounts with azureAd.
 The primary goal of this project is to gain hands-on experience with ASP.NET Core and its features.

 ## Installation